 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wheat spike, Wing and Wrist.

-Round, Regardant, Motto (identification), Sealed, Ferdinand II of Leon, Personal, Interpreted, Lion, Statant, Passant, Without divisions, Rampant, Kingdom of León, Seal, Sejant, Plain tincture and One.
+Point upwards, Azure, Five, Round, Regardant, Created, Motto (identification), In fess, Sword, Sealed, Ferdinand II of Leon, Personal, Interpreted, Motto, Lion, Martos García, Juan Carlos, Statant, Passant, Without divisions, Rampant, Kingdom of León, Seal, Sejant, Supporter (animal), Supporter, Plain tincture, One and Vairy.

 Dr. Antonio Salmerón y Cabañas,